jwdotpark/2021_fall/practical_ds_a/data_structures.md

 | Searching | O(n)  |
 | Access    | O(n)  |

-- stack is prioritized on push/pop and both are constant.
+- Stack is all about insertion and removal, prioritized on mutating data at the beginning and both are constant.
-- searching/accessing individual node is same as O(n).
+- For searching/accessing, it has to start at the beginning and just traverse the entire stack one by one, so it is O(n).

 #### 1.4.2. <a name='queues'></a>Queues